ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >        *`DW_OP_addr(X)` is a more compact form of `DW_OP_lit0;
 >    DW_OP_constNu(X); DW_OP_mem`.*
 >
->        The address identifier value AS must be one of the values defined
+>        The address space identifier value AS must be one of the
->    by the architecture's ABI.
+>    values defined by the architecture's ABI.

 After the definition of `DW_OP_bregx` add: